 Kono’s On The Green

-Kono’s was open for lunch and dinner on weekdays, and for all three meals on weekends.
-There was a Happy Hour in the afternoons every day, and live music most days.
+Kono’s was open for lunch and dinner on weekdays and for all three meals on weekends.
+There was a Happy Hour in the afternoons every day and live music most days.
 There are indoor and outdoor tables, most of which have a view of the golf course, plus a sunset view in the evening.
-The Maui Nui Golf Course, and the restaurant, are on the mountain side of the Piilani Highway, about three-quarters of a mile inland from the ocean.
+The Maui Nui Golf Course, and the restaurant, are on the mountainside of the Piilani Highway, about three-quarters of a mile inland from the ocean.

 Lahaina Store Grille

 Lahaina Store Grille CLOSED in 2008.
 The Lahaina Store Grille and Oyster Bar opened in Lahaina in 2005 and closed in 2008.
 It was upstairs at 744 Front Street, across the street from the Seawall.
 Phone 808-661-9090.
 Fleetwood’s on Front Street, a new restaurant owned by Mick Fleetwood of Fleetwood Mac, opened at this location in 2011.
 In addition to a large indoor room with tables on the second floor of the building for lunch and dinner, Lahaina Store Grille had a unique rooftop seating area (dinner only) with a beautiful view of the ocean, the sunset, and in the other direction the West Maui Mountains.
-Lahaina Store Grille menu included raw oysters, plus beautiful presentations of salads, seafoods, meats and desserts.
+Lahaina Store Grille’s menu included raw oysters, plus beautiful presentations of salads, seafood, meats, and desserts.
 (See below for some specific Lahaina Store Grille menu items as well as photos.)
-The view of the food and the scenery were both terrific, if you ate outdoors on the roof (not the indoor dining room).
+The view of the food and the scenery were both terrific if you ate outdoors on the roof (not the indoor dining room).

 Longboards CHANGED to Kaanapali Grille in 2014.
 It is the oceanfront restaurant at the Maui Marriott Ocean Club (a timeshare building that was formerly the Maui Marriott Resort Hotel), on Kaanapali Beach.
 Phone 808-667-8220.

-Longboards had all-open-air seating, some tables on an uncovered patio and other tables in an inside covered area.
+Longboards had all-open-air seating, some tables on an uncovered patio, and other tables in an inside covered area.
 They were only open for dinner.
 Fish entrees did not include potatoes or rice or vegetables, which all must be purchased separately.
 Several types of fish came in your choice of several preparations.
-Meats and a couple pasta or vegetarian dinners or flatbreads (pizzas) were also available.
+Meats and a couple of pasta or vegetarian dinners or flatbreads (pizzas) were also available.
 See below for some specific menu choices and photos.